 The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body for assessing the science related to climate change.
 They have stated: "Human influence on the climate system is clear, and recent anthropogenic emissions of greenhouse gases are the highest in history.
 Recent climate changes have had widespread impacts on human and natural systems."

-The last comprehensive IPCC report was released in 2015 and the new report is scheduled for release in October of 2022.
+The most current IPCC report was released in March of 2023.
 There have been hundreds of studies verifying the results of the IPCC reports over the years.
-You can download the 2015 report at the link below.
-Please read the report in full (it's only 167 pages) before making any comments on anything related to climate change.
+You can download the 2023 report at the link below.
+Please read the report in full (it's only 186 pages including the index) before making any comments on anything related to climate change.

 The Greenhouse Effect

 Greenhouse Gas Emissions